 What People With Heart Issues Need to Know about COVID-19

-University of Arizona College of Medicine – Phoenix division chief of Cardiology Martha Gulati, MD, answers questions about the novel coronavirus (COVID-19) as it pertains to people with heart issues.
+Martha Gulati, MD, former division chief of Cardiology, answers questions about the novel coronavirus (COVID-19) as it pertains to people with heart issues.

 Are heart patients more at risk for severe complications from the coronavirus?

 Yes.
 The highest risk groups seem to be people with hypertension and those with heart disease.

 I am telling them to stay home, self-quarantine and stay safe.
 If they are stable, they don’t need to be out and about.
 I’m also telling them to take care of themselves because the news is scary and stressful and the heart and stress are not good friends, particularly when they have underlying heart disease.

 As editor of Cardiosmart, we have been putting out patient information as fast as we can to help patients living with heart disease.